 Thanks to those who came out to the Kingston Peninsula Heritage Christmas Party at Carter House on November 27.
 The food was great and the company better.
 Merry Christmas!

-1. The summer exhibit at the museum included a display of steamboat artifacts, pictures and information including the wheel of the Hampton, engine gong of B.F.
+1. The summer exhibit at the museum included a display of steamboat artifacts, pictures, and information including the wheel of the Hampton, and the engine gong of B.F.
 Tibbets' first boat, the Reindeer (1845).
 Interactive items included barrel rolling, knot tying, boat trimming and block and tackle.